QuentinRa/blog.quentinra.dev/tools/jetbrains/index.md

 to code with you).

 * random features
-  * the code hints/advices <span class="tms">(
+  * the code hints/advice <span class="tms">(
   that's the **only** reason
-  why I would recommend their IDEs over VSCode/... because their advices are quite good and better than in VSCode for instance)</span>
+  why I would recommend their IDEs over VSCode/... because their hints are quite good and better than in VSCode for instance)</span>
   * git integration and colors for files
   * generating UML from your code
   * basic spelling checker
-  * remote working (for website, opening a project on a server)
+  * remote working (for a website, opening a project on a server)
   * refactoring (deep renaming)
-  * file history (you got an history of your changes even without git)
+  * file history (you got a history of your changes even without git)
   * database (you can access your database inside their IDE)
   * you can easily connect to SSH/explore a remote server (like in FileZilla or using the command line)